THE ATHENA CENTER FOR LEADERSHIP STUDIES AT BARNARD COLLEGE

 Why are we committed to creating a bold new vision of leadership?
 It is simple: When more women are leaders, we change society’s understanding of what a leader looks like, how they operate and how they respond to social, political and economic needs.
 When more women are leaders -- particularly when they are powerful, visionary and strategic ones -- then communities and organizations are more innovative, productive and successful.
 When more women are leaders, we raise the aspirations of women and girls around the world.

-Launched as a special initiative of former Barnard President Debora Spar, Kathryn Kolbert, the Constance Hess Williams ’66 Director, joined as its founding director in fall 2009.
-Since then, the Center has developed a wide range of signature initiatives:
+Launched in 2009 as a special initiative of former Barnard President Debora Spar, the Center has developed a wide range of signature initiatives:

 - The Athena student leadership programs are unique models for leadership development for young women.
-They include the Athena Scholars Program and Leadership Labs for Barnard students, the Athena Digital Design Agency, and Entrepreneurs-in-Training, a summer camp for enterprising high school students;
+They include the Athena Scholars Program and Leadership Labs for Barnard students, the Athena Digital Design Agency, and Athena Summer Innovation Institute, a summer camp for enterprising high school students;

 - The Athena Film Festival, developed in partnership with Women and Hollywood, is a unique 4-day celebration of women and leadership that attracts thousands of filmgoers to Barnard;